Discover more from First Aid Kit

 Here’s what worked: Abigail got the state rep’s office involved.

-“This is the secret trick for any interaction you are having, largely with government agencies, but also sometimes with private companies,” she told me.
+“This is the secret trick for any interaction you are having,” she told me.
+“Largely with government agencies, but also sometimes with private companies.”

 “All of your elected representatives from local through to Congress have staffers whose only job is to make your interactions with these systems easier,” she said.